LamaUrbain/LamaServer/README.md

 To init the database, just execute:

 `
- $ sudo -u postgres psql -f createdb.sql
+ $ sudo -u postgres psql -f postgres-docker/createdb.sql `
-`

 By default the password is 'lamaurbain', if you want to change it, then execute: